rerun/rerun/modules/stubbs/README.md

 It works like a normal `rerun` command.
 Amazing !

+*Internal details*

+The archive format is a gzip'd tar file appended to a bash shell script (e.g., cat EXTRACTSCRIPT PAYLOAD.TGZ > RERUN.BSX).

+The tar file contains payload content, specifically rerun and modules.

+When the archive file is executed, the shell script reads the binary "attachment", decompresses and unarchives the payload and then invokes the rerun launcher.

+The rerun launcher creates an ephemeral workspace to load the included modules and then executes the included `rerun` executable in the user's current working directory.

+Refer to the source code implementation for further details.

 ## Command implementation

 Running `add-command` as shown above will generate a stub default implementation